The Data Center Rundown

 Read at Data Center Knowledge→

-As data centers increasingly function as essential utility infrastructure, persistent and unaddressed gaps in current safety protocols and physical design standards must be corrected to ensure continuous operational uptime and reliability.
+Despite data centers increasingly functioning as critical utility providers, significant gaps persist in established safety protocols and facility design, demanding immediate attention to ensure continued uptime and reliability.

 Read at Data Center Knowledge→